 Ingredients

-- 2 cups dried chickpeas that have been soaked in water overnight and drained
+• 2 cups dried chickpeas Soak them in water for 12-14 hours and drain.

 Instructions